diymoica/DmDose/README.md

 The hardware design (peristaltic pump wiring, ESP32 setup) is based on a build originally published on **[Joy-Reef.com](https://www.joy-reef.com/)**.

-ReefDose is a complete software rewrite — the original used an Arduino with cloud connectivity.
+DIY my Dose is a complete software rewrite — the original used an Arduino with cloud connectivity.
 This project replaces that with a fully local ESP32 + ESPHome solution integrated into Home Assistant, with no cloud dependency.

 > If you know of earlier sources that inspired the Joy-Reef hardware design,